Feeding your baby

 Mixed feeding

-Burping, wind and colic in babies
+Burping and wind in babies

 Introducing solid food